There are a lot

 The Death Elder Dragon.
-One of the recently awake Elder dragons who also raised the sunken land of the once fallen Human empire of Orr, and influenced all the dead on said land with it's own power, turning them undead and forming a army of said undead aiming to wipe out all life on Tyria.
-Its undead are referred as 'the risen'
+One of the recently awakened Elder Dragons, raising with it the sunken land of the once fallen human kingdom of Orr.
+Influencing all the dead on said land with its own power, it turned them undead, forming an army called the Risen, to wipe out all life on Tyria.

 The Lava Elder Dragon.
 The first Elder Dragon to awaken.
-His gradual awakening and the rampage of his minions led to the Asura to leave their underground homes behind, while the Dwarves all underwent the Rite of the Great Dwarf to fight him, as they still do to this day.
+His gradual awakening and the rampage of his minions led to the Asura leaving their underground homes behind, while the Dwarves all underwent the Rite of the Great Dwarf to fight him, as they still do to this day.

 A confirmed but apparently still sleeping Jungle Elder Dragon.
 During his sleep he drove Scarlet mad, causing her to go on a rampage, which culminated in her disrupting the leylines in Tyria from Lion's Arch, causing him to awaken.

-Bigger Bad: Of most of the Living Story, being not directly involved in the story but responsible for corrupting Scarlet(though it's hinted in the Gates of Maguuma release that the Master of Peace is taking advantage of Mordremoth's corruption by removing Aerin's mental defenses).

 - Bigger Bad: For the first season of the Living Story, being not directly involved in the story but responsible for corrupting Scarlet.

 - Green Thumb: His corruption takes the form of thorny vines.
 His minions are the Mordrem, usually consisting of plant corruption taking over a dead creature's corpse.

-- The Man Behind the Man: Or rather, the dragon behind the Sylvari.
-Scarlet's insanity is traced back to his corrupting influence.
-Also implied in the Gates of Maguuma release to be the dragon behind the Nightmare Court.
+- The Man Behind the Man: Scarlet's insanity is traced back to his corrupting influence.
+He is also implied to be the dragon behind the Nightmare Court.

-In the Dragon's Reach part 2 Living Story release his Dragon Champion is revealed to be The Shadow of the Dragon that Sylvari fight as their first boss.
+- His Dragon Champion is eventually revealed to be The Shadow of the Dragon that Sylvari fight as their first boss.
 The champion turns out to have survived the first battle and directly assaults the Pale Tree causing her to fade.